How was I selected for jury service

 May I be excused from a portion of the jury term?

 The court will try to honor a juror's request for a partial excuse for a doctor's appointment, prepaid vacation plans, or business obligations.
-Request a deferral either online or in writing and explain the reason for your request, giving the date(s) you need to be gone.
+Please request a deferral in writing and explain the reason for your request, giving the date(s) you need to be gone.
 If we are unable to accommodate your request we may defer your service to another term of court.

 How can my family reach me in case of an emergency?